 Angelo & Jennette Volpe Library

 2019-2020: The bulk of instruction has moved online with fewer librarians available to do in-person instruction.
-The most popular instruction activity was doing a research activity with a class, which was classified as Other in the covered topics.
+An online instruction quiz was created in August 2019.
+The most popular traditional instruction activity was doing a research activity with a class, which was classified as Other in the covered topics.

 2018-2019: The departments were more spread out and there were more library workshops, which resulted in more "other" departmental stats.
 FLS is no longer a part of our campus as of this year.
 Archives instruction increased this year despite an overall reduction in sessions and number of users receiving instruction.